ROMs and Arcade

 - Create a

-file that matches the name of the folder created in step one. - Edit the
+.m3ufile that matches the name of the folder created in step one. - Edit the

-file and add the relative path to each disc's .cue file, one file per line.
+.m3ufile and add the relative path to each disc's .cue file, one file per line.

-Final Fantasy VII (USA)/
+PlayStation - Final Fantasy VII

 Final Fantasy VII (USA).m3u